 The MPH in Public Health Genetics curriculum is designed to give students a strong knowledge base in Human Genetics with a broad understanding of the field of public health.
 Through the coursework, students are immersed in current topics in human genetics, public health, and the ethical, legal and social issues important to the field of public health genetics.
 The curriculum, practicum experience, and public health essay focus on the development of skills that are desirable to employers after graduation including critical thinking, scientific writing, and statistical analysis.

 A minimum of 47 credits is required for the MPH.
 This total is made up of public health core courses, a core of required courses in the Department of Human Genetics, and electives relevant to the student’s program goals.
 The entire program can be completed in 1 1/2 years, although most students prefer to spread it out over two years.
 There is also the option to complete the program on a part-time basis.

 * Students in the Public Health Genetics program with adequate prior background may apply to be exempted from the requirement to take Public Health Biology.
 Most students do this.

 Public Health Essay

 Students must write a master’s essay, which may be based on the practicum experience or on another topic related to public health genetics.
 All essays must include analysis of data.
 The essay topic must be approved by the Director of the MPH in Public Health Genetics program.
-The essay is read and approved by an MPH Essay Committee that must consist of at least one of the Public Health Genetics faculty members in Human Genetics and one from outside the department.
-The MPH Essay Committee must be approved by the Office of Student Affairs.
+The essay is read and approved by an MPH essay Committee that must consist of at least one of the Public Health Genetics faculty members in human genetics and one from outside the department.
+The MPH Essay Committee must be approved by the office of student sffairs.
 The essay must be approved by unanimous vote of the committee.

 Recent Essay Titles